 The No Fear in Love Race will give them a voice about something that they care about: the promotion of healthy dating relationships.

-Bontrager hopes to raise $9,000 from the No Fear in Love Race, enough to pay one year’s tuition at George Mason University for a dating abuse survivor.
+Bontrager hopes to raise $3,000 from the No Fear in Love Race, enough to pay partial tuition at area universities/colleges for a dating abuse survivor.
 A youth council will choose the recipient.